 Racialized man covering mouth

 However, traditional standards of “professionalism” tell us that swearing is a big no-no at work and doesn’t reflect well on team members.
 Some organizations have zero tolerance for swearing.
-This is not practical or fair.
+In reality, this isn’t practical, or aligned with how people actually communicate.

 We cannot just make a super generalized blanket statement that all swearing at work is "bad."
 Nor can we just give the automatic go-ahead that all profanity is “good.”

 There is a lot of complexity and nuance within this topic.
+This complexity deepens in global teams, where people bring varied cultural norms, languages, and comfort levels with certain expressions.
+What feels casual or harmless in one context may land very differently in another.
 While we must counter the stereotype that people who swear are rude and uneducated and push for language beyond “the Queen’s English,” we must also consider that everyone’s relationship to swear words is different and can run deep.

 This resource will challenge the notion that swearing doesn’t belong in the workplace and delve into how it can belong in respectful, conscious, co-created ways.